 TL;DR: Webinar Agile Maturity and Agility Assessment

 Is agile maturity a fad or a trend?
 How can an organization make an informed decision on what level of agility might become achievable before starting a transition?

-Our second webinar addressed the question of agile maturity and detailed the survey results what indicates an agile organization.
+Our second webinar addressed the question of agile maturity and detailed the survey results on what indicates an agile organization.
 Moreover, we introduced the ‘Agility Assessment Framework’ open source project which aims to provide agile practitioners with the tools needed to answer these questions.